 Under the Redevelopment Law, a city or county that activated a redevelopment agency was required to adopt, by ordinance, a redevelopment plan for each redevelopment project to be undertaken by the redevelopment agency.
 A redevelopment agency could only undertake those activities within a redevelopment project area specifically authorized in the adopted redevelopment plan.
 A redevelopment plan is a legal document, the content of which is largely prescribed in the Redevelopment Law, rather than a "plan" in the customary sense of the word.
 The Former Agency adopted a redevelopment plan for each of the Project Areas, each of which originally included separate time and financial limitations applicable to such Project Area.
-However, SB 107 provides that the time limits for receiving property tax revenues and the limitation on the amount of property tax revenues that may be received by the Former Agency and the Successor Agency's enforceable obligations, such as the 2021A Bonds.
+However, SB 107 provides that the time limits for receiving property tax revenues and the limitation on the amount of property tax revenues that may be received by the Former Agency and the Successor Agency as set forth in these redevelopment plans are not effective for purposes of paying the Successor Agency's enforceable obligations, such as the 2023A/B Bonds.
 As a result, the projections set forth in this Official Statement and in the Fiscal Consultant's Report attached hereto as APPENDIX B were prepared without regard to the time and financial limitations set forth in any of the redevelopment plans.
-Certain information regarding the redevelopment plans for these Project Areas can be found in the REPORT OF FISCAL CONSULTANT attached hereto as APPENDIX B.
+Certain information regarding the redevelopment plans for these Project Areas can be found in the FISCAL CONSULTANT REPORT attached hereto as APPENDIX B.